honghaoz/AutoKeyboardScrollView/README.md

 # Usage

-Just use `ZHAutoScrollView` as parent view for textFields, or views contain textFields.
-Add subViews on `zhAutoScrollView.contentView`, then that's it!
+Just use `ZHAutoScrollView` as parent view of textFields, or views contain textFields.
+Add subViews on `zhAutoScrollView.contentView` (Be sure to add subViews on `.contentView`), then that's it!

-(Note, only textField which is already on the view to be added can be handled, you can manualy add textField by calling `addTextField:`)
+(Note, only textField which is already on the view to be added can be handled, you can manualy add textFields that need to be handled by calling `handleTextField:` or `handleTextFields`)

 # How it works?